Complaints about rental providers and agents

 Offences during a tenancy

-Offences during a tenancy include:
+Actions that are offences during a tenancy include:

 - Asking you to pay more for utilities such as water usage costs than the utility company would charge [section 56]